 - People, who live by and judge themselves and others by the rules they keep, don’t forget their uniform to avoid being ridiculed.

 Obviously a part of me is beginning to feel demoralized and de-humanized by my self-imposed rules and regulations.
 I also can see how I judged the HR process, accusing them of “tunnel vision” – which means I too have tunnel vision when I am strictly adhering to my own rules and regulations ticking my own box.

 For example, take the statement I made above:

 Human beings are regulated to death: killing creative thinking and initiative, slowly and steadily suppressing and dumbing down the human spirit.

 and turn it around to the self:

-I am regulated to death: killing creative thinking and initiative, slowly and steadily suppressing and dumbing down the my spirit.
+I am regulated to death: killing my creative thinking and initiative, slowly and steadily suppressing and dumbing down my spirit.